Helping emerging and developing readers find series they love to read.

 When children are 6 to 9 years old it can be often be tricky to keep them engaged and interested in reading.
 As I discovered with my own two children, even a 7 year old who has enjoyed reading can quickly start to loose interest if they do not find books that are right for them.
 Many parents, grandparents and teachers talk about how if is often difficult to find a good variety of stories for this age group.
 Yet if you know where to look and what you are looking for, there are plenty of wonderful stories to engage all sorts of readers.

-I showed my 10 year old son (who is a reader) the selection of books shown below and asked him a question:
+I showed my 10 year old son (who is a reader) a selection of 17 series (some of which appear in the pictures below):

 ‘If your cohort, their parents and their teachers had know about these books when they were in year 2, 3 and 4, how many of them by the time they got year 5 would be enthusiastic readers of middle grade fantasy fiction and adventure?”
 His answer “most of them”.